Creating a Pipeline for Women in Tech

 A snapshot of the Kaleidoscope project.

-The Robot project is one of the more advanced coding project.
+The Robot project is one of the more advanced coding projects.
 Really fun figuring this one out.

 A snapshot of the Dance Visualizer project.